dipc-cc/slurm-training/3_first-job.md

 <div align="justify">
 Before delving into the code, let's further explore the problem at hand.

-Pi (π) is a mathematical constant originally defined as the ratio of a circle's circumference to its diameter.
+Pi (<code>$\pi$</code>) is a mathematical constant originally defined as the ratio of a circle's circumference to its diameter.
 It's a fundamental element in mathematics and appears in many formulas in all areas of mathematics and physics.

 However, π is an irrational number, meaning it cannot be expressed as a simple fraction, and its decimal representation never ends or settles into a permanently repeating pattern.
 Although we usually approximate π as 3.14159, its exact value is unknown.